ElektroStudios/SmartBotKit-plugin-bundle-for-SmartBot-Hearthstone-Blizzard-bot/Readme.md

 I don't use bots, I'm just a enthusiastic programmer that like to learn new things about how are built and how functions this kind of software for video games.

-# **The Plugins**
+# **Libraries**

 ## SmartBotKit.Core
-This is the main assembly required ﻿for all my plugins.
+This is the main assembly required for all my plugins.
 So you need to install this.﻿

 This is a public API that extends the official SB API (nothing special, just a little bit of reusable code used ﻿for my plugins).